 Genvoya carries a Boxed Warning of a build-up of lactic acid in the blood and the possibility for severe liver problems, as do the other new TAF agents Descovy and Odefsey that contain nuceloside analogs.

 Genvoya: Facts to Know

 Besides being a once-a-day pill, a major advantage of Genvoya is that it can be used in patients with moderately reduced kidney function (creatinine clearance [CrCl] of 30 or higher).
 In contrast, Stribild, which contains TDF, should generally only be used in patients with CrCl of 70 or higher and weighing at least 35 kg (77 lb).

-Out of six different regimens, both Stribild and Genvoya are recommended (AI rating) as a complete regimen for treatment-naive adults and adolescents by the US Department of Health and Human Services (DHHS).
+Out of several regimens, both Stribild and Genvoya are both recommended as a complete regimen for treatment-naive adults and adolescents by the US Department of Health and Human Services (DHHS).
 These regimens are recommended regardless of viral load, have optimal effectiveness, good tolerability, and are easy to use.
 Selection should be based on safety, cost, and accessibility.

 - In patients who weigh 35 kg (77lb) or more, who have not received HIV medicines in the past (treatment-naive), and who have no more than 100,000 copies/mL of HIV-1 RNA in their blood (HIV viral load).